ibm-mas/gitops-demo/README.md

 The `mas gitops-db2u-database` is used to configure an in-cluster DB2 database for use by MAS.

-!!! note
+> [!NOTE]
-    MAS also supports generic JDBC databases that may be on or off cluster, but this is not covered in this guide.
+> MAS also supports generic JDBC databases that may be on or off cluster, but this is not covered in this guide.

 DB2 makes use of persistent storage.
 For database, log and temporary tablespace storage, a **block** storage solution is recommended.
 For metadata and backup storage, a **file** storage solution is recommended.
 In ROSA, we can make use of the built-in `gp3` StorageClass for block storage.
 To provide file storage, we can install the [Amazon Elastic File System](https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html) to establish the `efs` StorageClass.
 You can achieve this using the `mas gitops-efs` command: